I Am Bread

-I Am Bread is a platform video game published by Bossa Studios on 9 April 2015.
-The game is available for Microsoft Windows, OS X, iOS, PlayStation 4, Xbox One, and Android.
-It was removed from Google Play at an unknown date.
-The gameplay involves using various abilities, such as sticking to surfaces to solve puzzles and reach the toaster.
+I Am Bread is a platform video game developed and published by Bossa Studios on 9 April 2015.
+The game was released for Microsoft Windows, OS X, iOS, PlayStation 4, Ouya, Xbox One, and Android.
+It was removed from Google Play in January 2020.
+The gameplay involves using various abilities, such as sticking to surfaces, to solve puzzles and reach the toaster.
 Along the way, players must avoid hazards like dirty floors, knives, and pets.

-I Am Bread received mixed reviews upon release, with some praising its unique premise and challenging gameplay, while others criticized its controls and repetitive nature.
+I Am Bread received mixed reviews upon release, with some praising its uniquely humorous premise and challenging gameplay, while others criticized its controls and repetitive nature.

 A sequel, I Am Fish, was released in 2021.

 Gameplay

 I Am Bread puts the player in control of a slice of bread.
 The aim of each level is to turn the bread into toast.
 If the bread, before becoming toast, touches certain objects (e.g. the floor, water, or ants), it will get dirty and the "edibility" meter will go down.
 To control the bread the player must use the arrow keys or an analog stick.
 The levels are based on the seven days of the week.

 Several expansions have added various features, such as having players play as a baguette bent on destroying any fragile object in the room, a bagel that races around the room, and as a fragile cracker that seeks to find slices of cheese and have them stick to it while avoiding disintegration by repetitive impacts on surfaces.
 In addition, two other levels were added where the player plays either in zero gravity or as a "bread fighter" facing various fighters and ships made of bakery goods in a parody of Star Wars called Starch Wars.
-Another bonus level has a slice of bread seeking to find and complete an unfinished sandwich in the refrigerator inside a room with a slumbering Heavy set in Team Fortress 2.
+Another bonus level has a slice of bread seeking to find and complete an unfinished sandwich in the refrigerator inside a room with a slumbering Heavy as a crossover with Team Fortress 2.